The Two-Holed Donut?! Prof. David Zureick-Brown Presents a Smorgasbord of Open Questions in Number Theory

 The answer is not because mathematicians feel intellectually threatened when computers hold their hands.
 Even the most powerful supercomputers today would not be able to do any favors for them.
 In one example of a set of Diophantine equations, Zureick-Brown provided a calculation of the total time it would take a supercomputer to check through all cases of possible integer solutions below a certain limit.
 For all choices of integers less than a million, it would take a minute — no problem.
 Going beyond that to check choices of integers with an upper limit of 10264 (1 followed by 264 zeroes!), which is often necessary to confirm the existence of any solutions, suddenly would take 10252 years.
 These amazingly large numbers can be hard to wrap one’s head around, so Zureick-Brown offered a simple comparison.
 The universe is expected to die in a process known as the heat death in 10100 years…so the supercomputer’s calculations would outlast the lifespan of the universe 10152 times over!

 A seemingly clever solution, then, is to use multiple computers running the calculations at once to reduce the overall computation time.
 But this hardly makes a scratch: even using a billion computers would only cut the total time down to 10243 years.
-It’s a billion times lower but doesn’t even come close to matching the lifespan of the universe, let alone our own lifetimes.
+Even though that’s a billion times lower, it doesn’t even come close to matching the lifespan of the universe, let alone our own lifetimes.

 One last resort could be developing a general algorithm to solve Diophantine equations, or more precisely, determine the existence of any solutions as a yes/no question, which wouldn’t require brute force but rather a quick inspection of the equation’s nature.
 Sadly, that too is out of the question.
 In one of the first theorems he covered, Zureick-Brown presented Hilbert’s tenth problem, an articulation of this very question, which was tackled in 1961 with a theorem rejecting the existence of any such algorithm.
 With no easy workarounds, mathematicians must grapple with sets of Diophantine equations on a case-by-case basis without the assistance of computers (most of the time, as we will see).